Moravian missions in Greenland: List of missions

+History

 A large factor in their favor despite the Danish Mission College's having already named Hans Egede as the director of mission work in the territory was the failure of Egede's own Bergen Greenland Company and a costly debacle involving the royal colony under Major Claus Paarss.
-Considering Greenland's sparse population, particularly after a smallpox epidemic from 1733 to 1735 brought by an Inuit youth returning from Denmark, – ironically, one of the very same who so inspired Count Zinzendorf to begin the Moravian Church's missions in the first place – the missions were, after a settling-in period, very successful.
+Considering Greenland's sparse population, particularly after a smallpox epidemic from 1733 to 1735 brought by an Inuk youth returning from Denmark, – ironically, one of the very same who so inspired Count Zinzendorf to begin the Moravian Church's missions in the first place – the missions were, after a settling-in period, very successful.
 The United Brotherhood delivered the timber and erected the first church in 1747.
 Lichtenau was for a time the largest settlement in Greenland.
 However, the missions were forced to pay for their freight after the Greenland monopoly was granted to the General Trade Company and the Royal Greenland Trading Department's Instruction of 1782 discouraged further urbanization or acculturation of the local Inuit, whose hunting the company depended upon for its income, and greatly hindered further mission work.